Bass Fishing From Shore - How to Fish From the Bank

 Suppose you want to hit the morning bass frenzy.
 Always try to arrive early.
-Bass love to feed in the morning before it gets too hot, especially during the summer months.
+Bass love to feed in the morning before it gets too hot, especially during summer.

-I always try to arrive at the lake by 5 am and park my truck as close as possible to the shoreline I'll be fishing.
+I always try to arrive at the lake by 5 am and park my truck as close to the shoreline as I'll be fishing.

 Try to be as quiet as you move to your fishing spot.
 Bass are easily spooked if you make too much noise.

-Way up your locations; choosing a spot with great cover will give you the best success.
+Way up your locations; choosing a spot with a great cover will give you the best success.

 Angles When Fishing From the Bank